vptill/szamlazz.js/README.md

   buyer: buyer, // the buyer, required
   items: [ soldItem1, soldItem2 ], // the sold items, required
-  prepaymentInvoice: false // prepayment/deposit invoice should be issued, optional, default: false })
+  prepaymentInvoice: false // prepayment/deposit invoice should be issued, optional, default: false
+  adjustmentInvoiceNumber: 'ORIGINAL-INVOICE-NUMBER', // optional, only required for creating a correcting invoice })
 ```